inkVerb/VIP/501/Lesson-09.md

 #### b.
 In identifying differences between two tables:

-1. it will be more efficient to more deeply connect our queries between those two tables
+1. It will be more efficient to more deeply connect our queries between those two tables
-2. we can do this with SQL using `INSERT` & `SELECT` in the same query
+2. We can do this with SQL using `INSERT` & `SELECT` in the same query

 ```sql
 -- New entry